 Richard Allen stated that European star names came chiefly from the Arabs.
 Allen, who had no real understanding of Arabic, also concluded that many Arabic star-names were actually translations of Greek descriptive terms transmitted through Arabic into Latin (and from Latin into English and other languages).
 When the linguist Maio Pei made a check of 183 English star-names he concluded that 125 were from Arabic, and 9 were from Arabic-Latin.
 (See: Story of the English Language by Mario Pei (1967; Page 225).)
 Paul Kunitzsch and Tim Smart (A Dictionary of Modern Star Names (2006; Page 11) write: "A statistical analysis of the 254 star names here presented reveals that (counting five double entries only once) 175 names (= 70%) are Arabic and 47 (= 19%) are Greek or Latin."
 The modern authority on such matters is Paul Kunitzsch.
 Emilie Savage-Smith wrote (Islamicate Celestial Globes (1985; Page 114)): "The star names used in the classical Islamic world were derived from two distinct sources: the names used by pre-Islamic Bedouins, and those transmitted from the Greek world.
 As Greek astronomy and astrology were accepted and elaborated, primarily through the Arabic translation of Ptolemy's Almagest, the indigenous Bedouin star groupings were overlaid with the Ptolemaic constellations that we recognize today."

-For Western constellations and star names use of Richard Allen's Star-Names should be replaced with: Planetarium Babylonicum, by Felix Gössmann (1950) (but now becoming outdated); Egyptian Astronomical Texts, by Otto Neugebauer and Richard Parker (3 Volumes (plus 1 Volume of photographs/illustrations), 1960-1969); Gestirnnamen bei den indogermanischen Völken, by Anton Scherer (1953); (importantly) Le vocabulaire latin de l'Astronomie, by André Le Boeuffle (3 Volumes, 1973) (who traces both Greek and Babylonian antecedents for Latin constellation/star names); and Arabische Sternnamen in Europa, by Paul Kunitzsch (1959); and for star lore its use can be replaced with Mythen der Sterne, by Friedrich Norman (1925); The New Patterns in the Sky: Myths and Legends of the Stars, by Julius Staal (1988); and (importantly) Beyond the Blue Horizon: Myths and Legends of the Sun, Moon, Stars, and Planets, by Ed.
-Krupp (1991).
-Note: The most recent and the most satisfactory likely identifications of ancient Egyptian constellations (with modern Western constellations) is set out in Table 6.1 (Pages 162-163) in Lull, José. and Belmonte, Antonio.
+For Western constellations and star names use of Richard Allen's, Star-Names should be replaced with: Planetarium Babylonicum by Felix Gössmann (1950) (but now becoming outdated with two-thirds of his sources pre-dating 1920); Egyptian Astronomical Texts by Otto Neugebauer and Richard Parker (3 Volumes, 1960-1969); Gestirnnamen bei den indogermanischen Völken by Anton Scherer (1953); (importantly) Le vocabulaire latin de l'Astronomie by André Le Boeuffle (3 Volumes, 1973) (who traces both Greek and Babylonian antecedents for Latin constellation/star names); and Arabische Sternnamen in Europa by Paul Kunitzsch (1959); and for star lore use of Allen's book can be replaced with (importantly), Beyond the Blue Horizon: Myths and Legends of the Sun, Moon, Stars, and Planets by Ed.
+Krupp (1991) and Mythen der Sterne by Friedrich Norman (1925); The New Patterns in the Sky: Myths and Legends of the Stars by Julius Staal (1988).
+Note: Regarding, Planetarium Babylonicum by Felix Gössmann (1950).
+Gössmann lists some 124 sources for his compilation.
+The book is now (2015) 65 years old and 40 percent of his sources are earlier than 1920 (i.e., over 95 years old.
+More recent is: Zvezdnoe nebo drevnei Mesopotamii: Shumero-akkadskie nazvaniia sozvezdii i drugikh svetil [The Star Heaven of Ancient Mesopotamia: Sumero-Akkadian Names of Constellations and Other Heavenly Bodies] by Gennadii Kurtik [Kurtig] (2007).
+The author of this Russian-language publication is a Russian historian of astronomy.
+The more accessible and reliable publication at present (2016) (but very brief) is, A Dictionary of Modern Star Names by Paul Kunitzsch and Tim Smart (2006).
+This revised 2nd edition of Short Guide to Modern Star Names and Their Derivations (1986) is a 76-page pamphlet.
+Like its 1986 predecessor it focuses on Western star names in current use and comprises an excellent English-language summary of 254 Western star names.
+The most recent and the most satisfactory likely identifications of ancient Egyptian constellations (with modern Western constellations) is set out in Table 6.1 (Pages 162-163) in Lull, José. and Belmonte, Antonio.
 (2009).
 "The constellations of ancient Egypt."
 In: Belmonte, Juan. and Shaltout, Mosalam.
 (Editors).
 In Search of Cosmic Order: Selected Essays on Egyptian Archaeoastronomy.
 Identifications are made for 31 ancient Egyptian constellations.